Characters of the StarCraft series: Kaldalis

-Talis was a Protoss Praetor.
-She was seen in the prologue of the Legacy of the Void, when Zeratul helped her defeat Amon's forces.
-She defends the Xel'Naga temple from both Hybrid and Tal'Darim attacks, allowing Zeratul to escape, before dying from countless void shades and Hybrid attacking her.
+Kaldalis is a Protoss zealot and a member of Hierarch Artanis's forces during the End War] A survivor of the Zerg invasion of Aiur, Kaldalis represents the traditional Khalai Protoss who accepted Artanis's efforts to unite the previously divided Protoss factions under the Daelaam.
+Although he remains proud of Khalai history and the Khala, he rejects the prejudice that led to the exile of the Nerazim and supports the creation of a unified Protoss society.

 Nerazim

 The Nerazim, or the "Dark Templar", were exiled from Aiur for refusing to submit to the communal will of the Khala.
 They are warriors who strike from the shadows, and remain dedicated defenders of their people despite their banishment.
 After the devastation of Aiur in StarCraft, the Nerazim took in their Khalai brethren on their shadowy homeworld of Shakuras, where both sides work to rebuild Protoss society.